kenshih/master-birder-paper/README.md

     6. Viewed file in Protégé
        ![In Protégé](./data/ontology/3.2.InProtege.png)
     In all this took several hours over a few days, to get a better feel for SPARQL, troubleshoot/evolve query, experiment.
-2. `sparql/neorthines_uberon_relations.sparql` is a query demonstrating linkage of local data (local NBCI Taxon data) to another ontology, in this case to the "Uberon Multi-species Anatomy Ontology" (https://uberon.org/).
-Using our desired set (Aves) the resulting list shows mappings that exist in Uberon & the corresponding taxon name in NCBI Taxonomy, resulting in only 92 rows: `data/ontology/neorthines_uberon_relations.csv`
+2. [`neorthines_uberon_relations.sparql`](./sparql/neorthines_uberon_relations.sparql) is a query demonstrating linkage of local data (local NBCI Taxon data) to another ontology, in this case to the "Uberon Multi-species Anatomy Ontology" (https://uberon.org/).
+Using our desired set (Aves) the resulting list shows mappings that exist in Uberon & the corresponding taxon name in NCBI Taxonomy, resulting in only 92 rows: [`neorthines_uberon_relations.csv`](./data/ontology/neorthines_uberon_relations.csv)
-3. `sparql/sample.uberon.detail.sparql` is a junky query just exploding out a sample of data that exists for anatomical parts in Uberon to illustrate what areas of discovery/traversal/information could be explored between Taxa and Anatomoy using these 2 datasets.
+3. [`sample.uberon.detail.sparql`](./sparql/sample.uberon.detail.sparql) is a junky query just exploding out a sample of data that exists for anatomical parts in Uberon to illustrate what areas of discovery/traversal/information could be explored between Taxa and Anatomoy using these 2 datasets.

 ## Ontology investigation: some takeaways

 1. While, my first exercise of selecting the Avian subset from NCBI Taxonomy was a good exercise and an essential step in my in understanding the dataset, SPARQL, and Semantic Web workflow, in a real-world scenario this is an artificial step.
 Instead, I might start with my own dataset, map it to NCBI Taxonomy IDs, in order to unlock Uberon, GO, and other OBO Foundary biological datasets.
 For example, if my goal is to enrich AviList utility, I can simply map AviList IDs to NCBITaxon IDs.
 In hindsight, this is the exercise I could have run.
 2. Uberon's finest-grain mapping between Avian taxa is at the Order-level, and here it has a total of only 5 mappings across only 2 orders e.g. "Strigiformes","feathered ear tuft" & "Passeriformes","area X of basal ganglion".
 Most of the rows simply correspond to class "Aves", with no representation of skeletal structures, such as the avian keel, coracoid bone, or furcula.
 I will read the Uberon paper to understand more & it may be I need to unpack the Uberon predicate definitions and usages; but in this surface treatment it seems that this coverage would be insufficient for focused or comparative studies of Avian life.
 For example, the Suliformes do not have external nares, absence of any unique beak structure representation for Suliformes suggests this description would need to come from somewhere else.
 What of birds that don't have a furcula?
 How about accounting for the albatross shoulder's lock-hinge?
 What about feather structures?
 I expect I'll find 2 things: 1) intent of Uberon is to capture components-only, not anatomical conscriptions for taxa; that should be provided per-taxa elsewhere 2) There are gaps for avian life.
 Gaps can be filled simply by anyone providing for an extension set of data for missing Avian taxa, since Semantic Web is AAA (anyone can say anything about anything).
     - Correction: Aves' "carina of sternum" is covered in Uberon as synonym of "keel"
+3. The Uberon anatomy is extremely detailed. e.g. `Aves.telencephalic song nucleus HVC` `has part`s: "ectoderm-derived structure", "cellular anatomical entity", "atomic nucleus", "ectoderm-derived structure", "monoatomic monocation", "s-block molecular entity", etc totalling 54 `has_part` entities.
+In addition to `has_part`, 15 other relations exist, e.g. "causal agent in process", "developmentally preceded by", "mereotopologically related to", "has developmental contribution from", etc.

 ## Unstructured Notes